sr-stanley/osticket-lifecycle-examples/README.md

 If you continue to experience sign-in issues, reply here and we’ll assist.
 ```

-- Child tickets — close/resolve each with a short public note:
+- Child tickets — close/resolve each with a short public reply:
 ```text
 This was part of the Email/Teams sign-in incident.
 Service has been restored.
 If you’re still affected, reply here and we’ll reopen.